+Care Team Referral Form

 Student Name: Class:

 Referring Staff Member Name: Date:

-1. Description of the situation Please tick as many of the below as write any comments. you think apply and use t his space to
+1. Description of the situation ,

+Please tick as many of the below a is you think apply and use th is space to

+write any comments.

 Absences Anxiety/stress

 Late to lessons Depression

 Concentration in lessons Aggression

 Discipline issue in lessons Family problems

 Discipline issues outside of lessons Inclusion issues

 Victim of bullying Other issues

 Bully of other students

 Hygiene issues

 Additional Comments:

-Actions Taken Have you done any of the following?
+2. Actions Taken Have you done any of the following

 Talk to student's class teacher.
-Talk to member of
+Talk to member of Care Team.

-Care Team.

 Talk to student's educational advisor.
 Contact parents of the student.

-3. Care Team Action Branch Initially recommended actions with re Teacher to meet with student esponsible person assign Responsible person ed.
+3. Care Team Action Branch Initially recommended actions with d.

+Teacher to meet with student Responsible person

 Educational advisor to meet with student

 Letter to parents

 Meeting with parents

 Referral to school psychologist

 Referral to outside agency

 Notes: